Josephson oscillations of edge solitons in a photonic-topological coupler

-In this work, we address interaction between topological surface solitons copropagating along opposite edges of two slab-shaped topological-insulator waveguides separated by a free-space gap.
-The overall setup, displayed in Fig. \ref{fig:3d-lattice}, is identified as a \textit{coupler}, i.e., a set of two parallel waveguides with an empty space between them, which are \textit{coupled} by tunneling of the field across the empty gap.
-Oscillatory dynamics of composite wave modes in the coupler is usually categorized as \textit{Josephson oscillations} (JO) \cite{coupler-book}, as long Josephson junctions \cite{Ustinov} were actually the first well-studied example of nonlinear couplers for wave modes (plasma waves or fluxons in bulk superconductors separated by a narrow dielectric barrier).
-Various realizations of couplers are also known in optics \cite{coupler-optics} and Bose-Einstein condensates \cite{coupler-BEC,Smerzi,Markus,Viskol}.
-Thus, the present work aims to elaborate the scheme of the \textit{photonic topological-insulator coupler} and analyze the dynamics of composite solitons in it.
+In this work, we address interactions between nonlinear topological surface wave packets copropagating along opposite edges of two slab-shaped TI waveguides separated by free space.
+The setup, displayed in Fig. \ref {fig:3d-lattice}, is a \textit{coupler}, i.e., a set of two parallel waveguides with an empty space between them, which are \textit{coupled} by tunneling of the field.
+Oscillatory dynamics of wave modes in the coupler is usually categorized as \textit{Josephson oscillations} (JO) \cite {coupler-book}.
+Long Josephson junctions \cite{Ustinov} were the first well-studied example of nonlinear couplers for wave modes (fluxons in bulk superconductors separated by a narrow dielectric barrier).
+Various realizations of couplers are also known in optics \cite{coupler-optics} and Bose-Einstein condensates \cite{coupler-BEC,Smerzi,Markus, Viskol}.
+The present work aims to elaborate the scheme of the \textit{photonic TI coupler} and analyze the dynamics of composite nonlinear modes in it.
+In this connection, it is relevant to mention a recently elaborated scheme for resonant coupling between excitations on opposite edges of a single TI slab \cite{Kartashov}.